 What is Kentucky Wildcats?

-The University of Kentucky team consists of athletes in football, basketball, volleyball, baseball, swimming, track and field, softball, golf, tennis, cross country, and volleyball.
+The University of Kentucky team consists of athletes in football, basketball, volleyball, baseball, swimming, track and field, softball, golf, tennis, and cross country.

 1973 – 1986

 The Wildcats logo is inextricably linked to the team name.
 Initially, this was an assessment of the game of athletes on the field: “They fought like wild cats,” said the head of the university department.
 It sounded in 1909.
-Gradually, the assertiveness and bestial strength of the athletes turned into an official name.
+Gradually, the athletes’ assertiveness and bestial strength became an official name.

 Therefore, the first logo has an image of a lynx.
 The emblem is very realistic.
-Demonstrates the animal in a jump during the attack on prey.
+Demonstrates the animal jumping during the attack on prey.
 The image is very aggressive and wild, with fangs and extended claws.
-Its main task is to cause fear in opponents only when looking at the emblem.
+Its main task is to instill fear in opponents only when they see the emblem.

 The image conveys pressure, strength, the will to win, and the message that the players never give up.
 They are only interested in winning.